This blog may contain affiliate links. Read our disclosure policy for more info.

 Australia’s Southwest coast is highly underrated.
-I personally love traveling south of Perth to explore the coastline and beautiful forests.
-My favorite destination?
-A gorgeous little town called Margaret River!
+On a South West road trip from Perth, I always stop in my favorite destination – a gorgeous little town called Margaret River!
 There are so many things to do in Margaret River and the nearby surrounding area that it is almost overwhelming – but this is what I love!

 The town of Margaret River itself isn’t actually on the coast, it is located about a 15-minute drive inland in the middle of a forest.
 This location makes it such a diverse place with so many different activities for tourists!
 Just to name a few of the things to in Margaret River: you can relax at beautiful beaches, kayak in the river, go on nature hikes, eat delicious food, and of course, try some amazing wine!